shalzz/shalzz.github.io/content/blog/decentralized-dns/index.md

 {{ gist(url="https://gist.github.com/shalzz/e30d41403f92feef0d2688d081336dbd") }}

 [^fn-1]: [A Deep Dive on the Recent Widespread DNS Hijacking Attacks][1]:
-    “…hijacking the DNS servers for these targets, so that all email and virtual private networking (VPN) traffic was redirected to an Internet address controlled by the attackers…”
+    "...hijacking the DNS servers for these targets, so that all email and virtual private networking (VPN) traffic was redirected to an Internet address controlled by the attackers..."

 [^fn-2]: [2016 Dyn cyberattack][2]: The attack caused major Internet platforms and services to be unavailable to large swathes of users in Europe and North America.